bonohub13/myled_in_ROS2/README.md

 - January 17th, 2020
 	- changed init_run.bash file to change the installation based on the $HOME user
 		- added sudo for non-root users

+- January 21st, 2020
+	- since the user based installation did NOT work, I fixed it back to the original installer which needs sudo permit unless run on root user (root Not recommended for native environment!)

 ## Special Thanks to...
 - Ryuichi Ueda